oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 described in [@!I-D.ietf-oauth-selective-disclosure-jwt].

 To support revocation of credentials, an optional fourth party can be involved, a Status Provider, who delivers revocation information to Verifiers.
+(The Verifier can also serve as the Status Provider.)

 The three-party-model, i.e., actors, Verifiable Credentials and Verifiable Presentations, is also described in [@VC-DATA].
 This specification defines